 Why is the story of Abraham remembered on Rosh HaShanah, a memorial day (zikaron)?
 Because Rosh Hashanah, as observed in Dies Irae, is concerned with repentance, and Abraham's actions are comprehended as a complete and righteous submission.
-The sound of the shofar on Rosh HasShanah is intended to remind of god's atonement through supplying a sacrificial substitute (the ram).
-It is also intended to drown out the accuser.
+The sound of the shofar on Rosh HasShanah is intended to remind of atonement through supplying a sacrificial substitute (the ram).
+The sound of the horn is also intended to drown out the accuser.

 That Kubrick would see in The Shining an opportunity to explore themes of devotion and obligation to authority to the point of murder is unsurprising, as this was a recurrent consideration in his films.
-On the bookshelves in A Clockwork Orange we see at least one book concerned with the holocaust, and in The Shining we have the The Wish Child, a book which set the stage for National Socialists in Germany, their willingness to make sacrifices and their cult of heredity.
+On the bookshelves in A Clockwork Orange we see at least one book concerned with the holocaust, and in The Shining we have the The Wish Child, a book which set the stage for National Socialists in Germany.
 Kubrick, while deeply concerned with what enabled the Germans to slaughter millions, may have also discerned a parallel of sorts with the willingness of Abraham to sacrifice Isaac because he was told to do it.
 He may have been exploring the question of complete subjection of the individual to any higher authority.

 Coming out of the crossfade we see the mountain above the lodge magnificently wrapped in reaching, grasping fingers of low cloud.
 During the course of the movie the mountain will entirely disappear from sight.

 The parking lot is packed, a yellow VW on the far left and on the far right we seem to see a red Snowcat.

 101 LS-MS Lobby.
 (At 19:40 crossfade to the lobby begins, ending at 19:43.)